About the Editor & Publisher

 Viola Smith, Youth Reporter Corps

 Viola Smith is a seventh grader at Riverhead Middle School.
 She enjoys pickles and mischief and occasionally plays the viola in order to live up to her name.
-She also intends to attend Yale University.
+She also intends to open a bakery in Toronto when she is released from compulsory education.

-Fireball Young‘s diverse holdings include steaks in many hamlets on the East End of Long Island.
+Fireball Young‘s diverse holdings included steaks in many hamlets on the East End of Long Island.
 He is a native of the Kent Animal Shelter in Riverhead, where he briefly lived after he was caught sipping Slurpees behind the Riverhead 7-Eleven.
-He is currently considering the acquisition of property on Village Lane in Orient.
+He is greatly missed.